 Water faucets (especially those with hot water) and shower heads are clogged with limescale.
 It is still preferred to use vinegar.
 Take a 50/50 solution of water and vinegar (more vinegar for stubborn stains), pour it into a spray bottle and apply it directly to the limestone.

 To achieve effective results, soak a cloth in vinegar, wrap it around the affected area, put a plastic bag over it, and let it sit overnight.
 Rinse the next day.

 Put the tap filters in the water-vinegar solution and let it act overnight, as well as the removable shower heads.

 The shower cabin and windows

-The same solution that was applied above you can wash the shower cabin and even the windows.
-Apply it, let it act, rinse it and wipe it.
-Repeat if necessary.
+The same solution that was applied above can be used to clean the shower cabin and even the windows.
+Apply it, let it work, rinse it off, and wipe it.
+If necessary, repeat the process.

 Vinegar removes limescale from the toilet bowl too.
-Turn off the tank’s tap, empty the bowl and remove the remaining water.
-Clog the drain with a cloth (remember that you should remove it at the end!) fill the bowl with vinegar and let it stand overnight.
-Remove (using a glove) the cloth you have clogged the drain with and rub the limestone.
-Reopen the bowl’s tap.
+Disconnect the tank’s tap, empty the bowl, and remove any remaining water.
+Using a cloth, plug the drain (remember to unplug it at the end!) and fill the bowl with vinegar.
+Let it stand overnight.
+Rub the limestone with the cloth you used to clog the drain (using a glove).
 Rinse several times.